GothenburgBitFactory/taskwarrior/taskchampion/docs/src/sync-protocol.md

 From the server's perspective, replicas accessing the same task history are indistinguishable, so this protocol uses the term "client" to refer generically to all replicas replicating a single task history.

-Each client is identified and authenticated with a "client key", known only to the server and to the replicas replicating the task history.
+Each client is identified and authenticated with a "client_id key", known only to the server and to the replicas replicating the task history.

 ## Server